webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Keeps-a-Magic-Ally.md

 ---
 aliases:
-- "Keeps a Magic Ally"
+  - Keeps a Magic Ally
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Keeps a Magic Ally
+collection: Foci
+kind: Compendium
 ---
 ## Keeps a Magic Ally
 An allied magic creature bound to an object (such as a minor djinn in a lamp, or a ghost in a pipe) is your friend, protector, and weapon.